jusdeliens/pytactx/README.md

 PASSWORD        = ...
 # The broker ip address or dns as str
 BROKERADDRESS   = ...
-# The border port as int
+# The broker port as int
 BROKERPORT      = ...
-# Verbosity level as int from 0:no log, to 4: full debug logs)
+# Verbosity level as int from 0:no log, to 4: full debug logs
 VERBOSITY       = ...
 ```